(1960-)

 On May 9, President Trump abruptly fired Comey as FBI director.
 The White House initially pinned the decision on the recommendation of Deputy Attorney General Rod Rosenstein and Attorney General Jeff Sessions, though the justification for the firing continued to change in following days.
 Trump later told reporters at the White House that he had fired Comey “because he wasn’t doing a good job,” and he told Lester Holt in an NBC News interview that his decision was not solely based on recommendations from Sessions and Rosenstein.
 “I was going to fire Comey,” the president told Holt in the televised interview.
 “Regardless of the recommendation I was going to fire Comey.”

-READ More: Michael Jordan
+READ More: Alexander Hamilton

 President Trump further addressed Comey’s firing in a May 12 tweet which suggested that he had taped his conversations with Comey although the White House did not deny or confirm the existence of tapes.
 “James Comey better hope that there are no “tapes” of our conversations before he starts leaking to the press!” the president tweeted.